SoftwareHeritage/swhapguide/SWHAP@Paris.md

 This system allows to stack versions of the software one upon the other, only storing the differences (also called _deltas_) between each versions.
 Each layer of the stack can be associated to metadata that we will leverage to make the distinction between the author of the software and the curator, and between the creation date and the curation date.

 We recommand to fill in the following metadata field for each commit:
-- author name: name of the main author
+- `GIT_AUTHOR_NAME`: name of the main author
-- author email: email of the main author, when available
+- `GIT_AUTHOR_EMAIL`: email of the main author, when available
-- date original: original date when this version was made
+- `GIT_AUTHOR_DATE`: original date when this version was made
-- curator name: name of the curator person or team
+- `GIT_COMMITTER_NAME`: name of the curator person or team
-- curator email: the reference email of the acquisition process
+- `GIT_COMMITTER_EMAIL`: the reference email of the acquisition process
-- release tag: a tag name if the directory contains a release, empty otherwise
+- `GIT_COMMITTER_DATE`: date of the reconstruction process (current date)
-- message: text containing a brief note from the curation team
+- `RELEASE_TAG`: a tag name if the directory contains a release, empty otherwise

-TO DO : update with actual name of metadata field.
+- `MESSAGE`: text containing a brief note from the curation team

 <!--
 To prepare for the reconstruction itlsef you need to organize your source code files properly and to identify metadata.  -->